adjust/web_sdk/README.md

 <a id="app-token">**appToken**</a> `string`

-Initialization method requires this parameter, make sure to provide valid app token
+Initialization method requires this parameter, so make sure to provide valid app token

 <a id="environment">**environment**</a> `string`

 This param is also mandatory.
 Available options are `production` or `sandbox`.
-Use `sandbox` in case you are testing SDK locally with your web app
+Use `sandbox` in case you are testing the SDK locally with your web app

 ### Optional params

 <a id="attribution-callback">**attributionCallback**</a> `function`

 This param accepts function, and it's a callback function for the attribution change.
-Two arguments are provided to the callback, first one is internal event name (can be ignored), and the other one is the object which holds information about the changed attribution
+Two arguments are provided to the callback, first one is an internal event name (can be ignored), and the other one is the object which holds information about the changed attribution

 Example:
 ```js